 Most importantly, Rostock hosts the enchanting Weihnachtsmarkt, one of the oldest Christmas markets in Germany, drawing visitors from around the globe.

-In this guide, I’ll delve into all the details about the Rostock Christmas Market 2023 – from the dates and opening times to locations and highlighting the finest Christmas stalls and regional delicacies.
+In this guide, I’ll share details about Rostock’s Christmas Market – from the dates and opening times to locations and regional delicacies.

 The Christmas market in Rostock is renowned as one of the oldest in Northern Germany, with its roots traced back to the 15th century.